bloominstituteoftechnology/web-sprint-challenge-advanced-react/README.md

 In this challenge, you will write the logic for [THIS WIDGET](https://advanced-react-grid.herokuapp.com/).

-Study its functionality and also inspect the Console, the Network tab and the Elements tab in Chrome Dev Tools:
+Study its functionality and also inspect the Console, the Network tab and the Elements tab **in Chrome Dev Tools**:

 - There are two versions of the widget, with identical functionality.
 - The input box at the bottom of the page expects a valid email address.
 - Email validation errors arrive from the server, as you can see in the Network tab, under "Preview".
 - The payload sent to the server on form submit can also be seen in the Network tab, under "Payload".
-- The origin of coordinates of the grid is at its top-left corner.
+- The origin of coordinates of the grid is on its top-left corner.
-- One valid email in particular, `foo@bar.baz`, **results in a server error.**
+- One valid email in particular, `foo@bar.baz`, **results in a server error**.

 ## Requirements